Why invest in commercial property?

 What is buy-to-let property?

 Many private investors already own their own home, so the process of buying another property may seem a more familiar and straightforward proposition than investing in the stock market.
-However, a buy-to-let property investment is not without risks.
+However, buy-to-let property investment is not without risks.

 Most investors in residential property will need to borrow in order to get their foot on the buy-to-let ladder.
 Here are some key points that you need to keep in mind about buy-to-let mortgages: